When establishing B2B e-commerce

 Creating and managing products is a complex task and a big challenge.
 Quality content shared in several canals at the same time must be consistent and exact.
 Customer complaints are mostly due to inaccurate product information.

-The ERP solution for Product Information Management (PIM) helps manage product information and create unified and trusted source of data shared in both back-end and front-end.
+The ERP solution for Product Information Management (PIM) helps manage product information and create a unified and trusted source of data shared in both the back-end and front-end.

 5. Correct SEO strategy

 Based on studies, many potential customers do their own online research before making a purchase.
 Naturally, they will start with a keyword typed into a search box.
-Your Search Engine Optimization strategy will therefore be the decisive factor whether there will be any viewer traffic on your site, boosting your sales and turnover.
-We highly recommend to engage a professional SEO master who understands your company goals and develops SEO strategy tailored to your needs.
-At the same time, they can provide much needed regular analyses and reports on achieved results.
+Your Search Engine Optimization strategy will therefore be the decisive factor in whether there will be any viewer traffic on your site, boosting your sales and turnover.
+We highly recommend engaging a professional SEO master who understands your company goals and develops a SEO strategy tailored to your needs.
+At the same time, they can provide much-needed regular analyses and reports on achieved results.

 Read more about e-commerce SEO .

-Unlike a physical store which can attract random visitors or passers-by, your e-commerce will unlikely experience much traffic unless you actively encourage people visit your site.
+Unlike a physical store that can attract random visitors or passers-by, your e-commerce will unlikely experience much traffic unless you actively encourage people to visit your site.
 Furthermore, you cannot expect your customers to become regular or even loyal ones after their first purchase.
-It is therefore of utmost importance to build a brand which is visible on relevant portals, platforms and social media, preferably with tools such as banners, campaigns and e-mail marketing.
+It is therefore of utmost importance to build a brand that is visible on relevant portals, platforms, and social media, preferably with tools such as banners, campaigns, and e-mail marketing.
 Your expectations should be proportional to your marketing expenditures.